A little bit . . . well quite a bit, actually . . . about Cathleen . . .

 I enjoy decorating with antiques and I am awed by Victorian architecture.
 I adore old houses as much as I love 19th-century literature.
 Austen and Dickens are two of my favorites.

-My other interests are quite diverse, but history and mysteries are at the top of my list.
+My other interests are quite diverse, but history and mysteries are at the top of my list, particularly Masterpiece Mystery.
 I love partaking in historical research and I am fascinated by mysteries of any kind.
 I am liberal, enjoy politics, and I'm a Trekkie (Live Long and Prosper).
 I enjoy creating things, particularly out of wood or fabric.
 I enjoy hunting for bargains in antique shops or at flea markets to add to my décor or my already bulging clothes closet.